-Algorithm 2 ConstructValidator(S, H) - Construct a parallel validator
+Algorithm 2 CONSTRUCTVALIDATOR(S, H) - Construct a parallel validator

-Require: The serial ordering S and happens-before graph H from the miner

-Ensure: A set of fork-join tasks ensuring parallel execution according to the happens-before graph
+Input: The serial ordering S and happens-before graph H from the miner Output: A set of fork-join tasks ensuring parallel execution according to the happens-before graph

-- 1: function ConstructValidator(B) - 2: Initialize a mapping F from each transaction t to its fork-join task f - 3: Create the happens-after graph H' by reversing the edges of H - 4: for all $t \in S$ do - 5: $B \leftarrow$ all transactions $u \in H'$ that happen immediately before t, i.e., its outedges - 6: Create a fork-join task f for t that first joins with all tasks in B, i.e., miner's original, speculative schedule.
-Algorithm 1 provides a high-level sketch of the operation of the miner.
-By logging the locking schedule during parallel execution, the miner generates a happens-before graph of transactions according to the order in which they acquire locks and commit.
-A valid serial history is produced from a topological sort of this graph.
-Algorithm 2 constructs the validator by scanning through the list of actions as they appear in the serial history.
-A fork-join task is created for each action and stored for lookup by its identifier.
-Each task will first lookup and join any tasks that must precede it according to the locking schedule before executing the action itself.
+- 1: function CONSTRUCTVALIDATOR(B) - 2: Initialize a mapping F from each transaction t to its fork-join task f - 3: Create the happens-after graph H' by reversing the edges of H - 4: for each $t \in S$ do - 5: $B \leftarrow \text{all transactions } u \in H' \text{ that happen immediately before } t, \text{ i.e., its outedges}$ - 6: Create a fork-join task f for t that first joins with all tasks in B, i.e., lelism it has available.
+The validator does not need abstract locks, dynamic conflict detection, or the ability to roll back speculative actions, because the fork-join structure ensures that conflicting actions never execute concurrently.

 '''

-f \leftarrow \mathbf{for} \ (b \ \text{in} \ B) \ \{ F. \operatorname{get}(b). \operatorname{join}() \ \} \ \operatorname{execute}(t)
+f \leftarrow \text{for } (b \text{ in } B) \{ F.get(b).join() \} execute(t)

 '''

-- 7: Save the new fork-join task in F, i.e., F.put(t, f) - 8: end for - return the value set of F, the fork-join tasks - 10: end function
+- 7: Save the new fork-join task in F, i.e., F.put(t, f) - 8: return the value set of F, the fork-join tasks - 9: end function